mdn/content/files/en-us/web/html/element/input/index.md

 - {{htmlattrdef("accept")}}
   - : Valid for the `file` input type only, the `accept` attribute defines which file types are selectable in a `file` upload control.
 See the {{HTMLElement("input/file", "file")}} input type.
 - {{htmlattrdef("alt")}}
-  - : Valid for the `image` button only, the `alt` attribute provides alternative text for the image, displaying the value of the attribute if the image {{htmlattrxref("scr", "input", "", 1)}} is missing or otherwise fails to load.
+  - : Valid for the `image` button only, the `alt` attribute provides alternative text for the image, displaying the value of the attribute if the image {{htmlattrxref("src", "input", "", 1)}} is missing or otherwise fails to load.
 See the {{HTMLElement("input/image", "image")}} input type.
 - {{htmlattrdef("autocomplete")}}

   - : (**Not** a Boolean attribute!)
 The [`autocomplete`](/en-US/docs/Web/HTML/Attributes/autocomplete) attribute takes as its value a space-separated string that describes what, if any, type of autocomplete functionality the input should provide.
 A typical implementation of autocomplete recalls previous values entered in the same input field, but more complex forms of autocomplete can exist.
 For instance, a browser could integrate with a device's contacts list to autocomplete `email` addresses in an email input field.
 See {{SectionOnPage("/en-US/docs/Web/HTML/Attributes/autocomplete", "Values")}} for permitted values.